ricardoemerson/create-flutter-widgets-and-classes/README.md

     </a>
 </p>

-# What's new in Flutter Toos 2.3.0
+# What's new in Flutter Toos 2.3.1

 - For the resource's routes file, a static const variable has been added with the path of the route to represent it, such as `static const home = '/home';` .
-With this, it is now possible to navigate to a route, for example using `Get.toNamed(HomeRoutes.home);`
+With this, it is now possible to navigate to a route, for example using `Get.toNamed(HomeRoutes.home);`.
+- Added key into Widgets constructors.

 # Support